 A lave fountain effect now takes over as the lava bubbles up from the vent with intermittent fire effects.
 As the soundtrack featuring The Grateful Dead’s Mickey Hart and Zakir Hussain (Tabla Drummer Virtuosa) kicks into gear the Fire effects spread across the lake as the show enters its climactic phase.

-As the Drum tempo reaches its peak the Volcano erupts in gigantic fashion before falling quieter, but this is simply a lull before the final eruptions that features a giant fireball reminiscent of refinery Gas Explosion!
+As the Drum tempo reaches its peak the Volcano erupts in gigantic fashion before falling quieter, but this is simply a lull before the final eruptions that feature a giant fireball reminiscent of a refinery Gas Explosion!
 The heat from this is incredible from the sidewalk and elicits many a cry of shock and awe from the spectators.
-The final flurry is the finale and the Volcano returns to deep sleep, ready to erupt again in 56 minutes’ time for a fresh audience.
+The final flurry is the finale and the Volcano returns to deep sleep, ready to erupt again in 56 minutes time for a fresh audience.

-Where to Get he best View of the Mirage Volcano?
+Where to Get the best View of the Mirage Volcano?

 It is not difficult to get a great view of the Show.
 The sidewalk directly in front of the Volcano is wide and has viewing points providing clear and unobstructed views of the Volcano Show.
 There is a covered overlook out ide the Mirage Lobby or you can even book a Volcano View Room and watch the Show in Comfort!